lquatrin/i3d21/assignment_7.md

 ### Plotly visualization of Point Clouds

+It is possible to render point clouds using the avaiable methods from **pytorch3d.vis.plotly_vis**.

 ### References

-[1] Pulsar: Efficient Sphere-based Neural Rendering
+[1] Pulsar: Efficient Sphere-based Neural Rendering (https://arxiv.org/pdf/2004.07484.pdf)